zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 [__2.__ Part 2: Class and Functional Component](/javascript/2020/03/25/build-a-react-part-02-class-and-functional-component.html)

 In this series, I would like to make myself a library that behave like React.
 In this post, I will start with generate DOM from JSX.
 Later on, other topics such as class, functional component, reconciliation, fiber, concurrent mode and hooks will be covered.
+As I am very bad at naming, I will just call this library React.

 Before we begin, let's review some of browser API to manipulate DOM node.